11 Different Types of Web Applications (With Examples)

 In short, a dynamic web app requires a database to store data, and its content is continuously updated every time users access it.
 It is possible to achieve this using a content management system like WordPress, which has a built-in administration panel.

-Various languages are used for developing dynamic web apps, such as Node.js, Ruby on Rails, jQuery, HTML, CSS, PHP, ASP.NET, Perl, Python, etc. Besides this, developers can also use some of the best web application frameworks to build dynamic web apps.
+Various languages are used for developing dynamic web apps, such as Node.js, Laravel, Ruby on Rails, jQuery, HTML, CSS, PHP, ASP.NET, Perl, Python, etc. Besides this, developers can also use some of the best web application frameworks to build dynamic web apps.

 Also, editing or updating the content in dynamic web applications is simple.
 But, modification in the backend or coding can be challenging based on the server and other aspects.
 Some well-known examples of dynamic web apps are YouTube, Netflix, Hubspot, etc.